PLANS STARTING AT $25/YEAR

 Heckling the Server to check for New Emails

 Our servers are tuned for efficient performance for you web and email needs.
-The servers will block your IP address if one sees the situation of installed mailreader apps "heckling" to check for email once or twice a minute.
-For instance if you have several Outlook apps checking for email once or twice a minute, then that can add up for loading up and slowing down the server performance.
+The servers will block your IP address if one sees the situation of installed mailreader apps "heckling" the server to check for email too frequently.
+For instance if you have several Outlook apps impatiently checking for email once or twice a minute, then that can add up for loading up and slowing down the server performance.

 This does not happen (is not applicable) for webmail apps (such as Horde, Squirrel, Cube).